msizimkhize/Vegetable-Prices-2022-MySQL-PowerBI/README.md

 ```

 ***
-### III) The six datasets which resulted from the focal questions were fed into PowerBI, and the following visualisations were acquired
+### The six datasets which resulted from the focal questions were fed into PowerBI, and the following visualisations were acquired

 #### Table on the range of retail prices of fresh vegetables listed in increasing order.
 |Vegetable|Retail Price|